sbs2001/GSOC2020Report/README.md

 ## Project Title : Enhancement of VulnerableCode

 **Quick primer on VulnerableCode**
 VulnerableCode is Django project which aggregates data about software vulnerabilities from multiple sources and transforms it into an easy to use format.
+See [VulnerableCode GSoC Page](https://summerofcode.withgoogle.com/archive/2020/projects/5367054590279680/) for more details.

 **Things acheived in GSoC**